 It would also act as a shopping cart for your products and manage the payments.
-A wide range of payment processors like Clickbank, PayPal, 2Checkout, Google checkout are supported.
+A wide range of payment processors like Clickbank, PayPal, 2Checkout, Google Checkout is supported.

-They say the money is in the list.
-With organic traffic dripping there’s only a few solid ways to retain people as your readers.
-An email is the strongest option that you have to build a thriving platform to share your blogposts and also do business.
+They say the money is on the list.
+With organic traffic dripping there are only a few solid ways to retain people as your readers.
+An email is the strongest option that you have to build a thriving platform to share your blog posts and also do business.

 Trial starts at $1 and then it’s $20 a month which increases incrementally as per your list size.
 The list size also refers to people who have unsubscribed as Aweber would still host their email addresses.
 You need to delete all such subscribers to keep costs low.

 The Digg Digg plugin floats on the sidebar of your WordPress blog providing tons of social sharing buttons.
 It’s free to use and goes along as the reader scrolls down.
 It’s a favorite among many marketers and bloggers.